ttltrk/TTT/CLOUD/AWS/CCP/CCP.md

 AWS was launched in 2006 is the leading cloud service provider in the world.
 Cloud Service Providers can be initialized as CSPs.

+- SQS - Simple Queue Service - was the first AWS service launched for public use in 2004
+- S3 - Simple Storage Service - was launched in 2006
+- EC2 - Elastic Compute Cloud - was launched in 2006

+In november 2010, it was reported that all of Amazon.com's retail sites had migrated to AWS

 [^^^](#AWS_CCP)

 ---